[BSc] En, PSc, Ec

 Advanced Financial Management is the second financial course in the minor business studies.
 The focus of the course is on corporate finance.
 Corporate finance is about the efficient attracting and investing of corporate funds.
 A major issue is the trade-off between risk and return.
 Analysis of investments is done with the use of particular investment appraisal techniques.
 An important issue is the identification of the appropriate cash flows.
 Furthermore, the funding of the corporation is studied, to start with the cost of capital.
 Different types of equity financing will be discussed, as well as the capital structure of equity and debt financing.
-The causes and effects of the credit crisis are integrated in the topics that are related to the financial markets.
+The causes and effects of the credit crisis are integrated in all topics that relate to the financial markets.

 To gain knowledge and skills in corporate finance and the links with other topics in business studies, with regard to the topics of investment and project appraisals, capital structure, cost of capital and mergers and acquisitions.